Odours in S.E. Calgary

 What can be done about private businesses making odours?

-Industrial emissions – The provincial government regulates air emissions from industrial sources.
+The provincial government regulates air emissions from industrial sources.
 Report concerns by calling the Energy & Environment 24-7 Response Line at 1-800-222-6514.

-Nuisance smoke and dust – The City of Calgary prohibits activities that allow smoke, dust or other airborne matter without taking reasonable precautions in the Community Standards Bylaw.
+The City prohibits activities that produce smoke, dust or other airborne matter without taking precautions.
+For more information, please view the Community Standards Bylaw.
 Report concerns by contacting 311.

 What can I do to help improve odours in the neighborhood?